cosimogonnelli/sudoku_haskell/README.md

 ### Instruction

-To enter a number, use this format: <coordinate x> <coordinate y> <number> (e.g One).
+To enter a number, use this format: (coordinate x) (coordinate y) number (e.g 1 1 Four).

-To aks for help, Use this format: <help>.
+To aks for help, Use this format: help.
 The hint will be given in the same format used for entering a number.